About the Board

-Andrew joined the Board in January 2012 and is a member of the Finance Committee and Clerk of the Strategic Development Committee.
+Andrew joined the Board in January 2012 and is a member of the Finance Committee and Clerk of the Planning and Marketing Committee.

 Is a Quaker and has been on the Board since 2006.
 She is a librarian at North London’s Middlesex University.
 Her particular area of interest vis à vis the school lies in ensuring that it offers a safe, stimulating & supportive environment for pupils to succeed in, using the most up to date equipment, software and resources available (affordable within budget), within the framework of a Quaker ethos.

-Sue joined the Board in 2006 and is on the Education, Strategic Development, and Search and Governance Committees.
+Sue joined the Board in 2006 and is on the Education, Planning and Marketing, and Search and Governance Committees.